currentxchange/purple-explainer/Blu.md

 - 5,000,000 BLUX to Promo fund [thx4dapurple](https://wax.bloks.io/account/thx4dapurple) (2/5 issued so far)
 - 500,000 BLUX to put into [Alcor Liquidity pool](https://wax.alcor.exchange/swap?output=BLUX-bluxbluxblux&input=WAX-eosio.token) (2/5 issued so far)

+# Market Making
+A BLUX / WAXP market maker was added October 21, 2023, it follows the same rules and conditions as the PURPLE / WAXP market maker described at [Purple.md](Purple.md)

 ## Track your BLUX in any wallet
 BLUX